legend4137/SmartMoney/README.md

     4. Create a new database and name it **`formSubmissions`**.
     5. In the Firebase console, go to **Project Settings** > **Service Accounts**.
     6. Click on **Generate new private key** to download a JSON file containing your Firebase credentials.
-    7. Place this JSON file in the root directory of your project and refer to it in your `.env` file.
+    7. Place this JSON file in your `.env` file.

     #### 2. Create a MongoDB Database